peakvisor/panorama/README.md

 # Photo Panorama Converter

-This application converts equirectangular panorama image into 6 cube faces.
-This tool might be very handy when you need to prepare a cube panorama for most of web panorama viewers.
+This application converts an equirectangular panorama image into 6 cube faces images.
+The tool might be very handy when you need to prepare a cube faces panorama for some of web panorama viewers (a.e.
+Panellum).

 This tool was developed as part of the [PeakVisor](http://peakvisor.com "PeakVisor") service.
 Please check it out, it is fantastic!
 Here is the webpage which renders [mountain panoramas](http://peakvisor.com/panorama.html "Mountain Panoramas")